UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

     }
 ```

-The class `MathTools` conly contains static members.
-You cannot have instance members in a static class.
+The class `MathTools` conly contains static members. _You cannot have instance members in a static class_.
 You cannot / do not need to ever use `new` in relation to a static class.
 As soon as you make a reference to it, it will exist.
 Note how `MathTools.Scale` can be used as a global property.

 This is not something you are likely to use often, but it's good to know.